 A: There are two ways; either file the blade with a fine metal file or put the blade on a piece of wood and hammer it.
 If you use a file, run it slowly at an angle to the blade, at about a quarter of the speed with which you would sharpen a steel blade.
 However hammering is a skilled job, as you can see from this video…

 A: No. The green is verdigris, which is formed when bronze comes into contact with acid.
 Copper roofs have verdigris because rainwater with its absorbed carbon dioxide is naturally slightly acidic.
 Groundwater is not naturally acidic.
 Even acid soil is not acidic enough to cause verdigris.
 Our tools acquire a slight brown patina over time that can be cleaned off with a metal polish if you want to restore the original shine.

 A: These are long lasting tools which should out last most of us.
 However if for some reason you are unhappy with your tool we offer a no quibble 25-year guarantee.
 We will refund or replace any unused tool.
 We will also repair or replace any faulty tool.
 Of course this excludes normal wear and tear.
 The handles and shafts are guaranteed for two years, and we also supply replacements.(This applies to the UK only)

 A: The handles of the small tools have been treated with a single coating of oil.
 The larger tools have bare wood shafts.
 It is good practice to oil the handles yourself from time to time.
 You can use teak oil, linseed oil, Danish oil, Tung oil, whichever you prefer.
 Store the tools out of the rain and direct sunlight, as both will shorten the life of the wood.
 Do not wash the handles, as the water will cause the wood to shrink as it dries.
-We give a free bottle of teak oil with each order of two or more large tools (UK only).